What was the Gallup U.S. Poll?

-The Gallup U.S. Poll, which began in 2008 as part of the Gallup Daily tracking survey, takes the pulse of the nation.
-It gauges Americans' opinions and perceptions of the most pressing political and economic issues and the current events that affect the world, the U.S., and their lives.
-The Gallup U.S. Poll data provide a reliable source of intelligence in a changing world and assist leaders in answering the questions that they care about most.
-The survey's large sample sizes -- 1,500 after a week and 6,000 after a month -- allow Gallup to look at extensive demographic breaks and cross-tabulations of the survey measures.
+The Gallup U.S. Poll, which began in 2008 as the Gallup Daily tracking survey, ran through 2017.
+It gauged Americans' opinions and perceptions of the most pressing political and economic issues and the current events that affected the world, the U.S. and their lives.

-Gallup routinely incorporates additional questions into the Gallup U.S. Poll on a short-term basis.
-These extra questions cover topical issues, including Americans' election voting intentions and views of events in the news.
+Gallup routinely incorporated additional questions into the Gallup U.S. Poll on a short-term basis.
+These extra questions covered topical issues, including views of events in the news.

-How are interviews conducted for the Gallup U.S. Poll?
+How were interviews conducted for the Gallup U.S. Poll?

-Gallup interviews U.S. adults aged 18 and older living in all 50 states and the District of Columbia using a dual-frame design, which includes both landline and cellphone numbers.
-Gallup samples landline and cellphone numbers using random-digit-dial methods.
-Gallup chooses landline respondents at random within each household based on which member had the next birthday.
-Each sample of national adults includes a minimum quota of 70% cellphone respondents and 30% landline respondents, with additional minimum quotas by time zone within region.
-Gallup conducts interviews in Spanish for respondents who are primarily Spanish-speaking.
+Gallup interviewed U.S. adults, aged 18 and older, living in all 50 states and the District of Columbia using a dual-frame design, which included both landline and cellphone numbers.
+Gallup sampled landline and cellphone numbers using random-digit-dial methods.
+Gallup chose landline respondents at random within each household based on which member had the next birthday.
+Gallup conducted interviews in Spanish for respondents who were primarily Spanish-speaking.

-How many people are interviewed as part of the Gallup U.S. Poll?
+How many people were interviewed as part of the Gallup U.S. Poll?

-How often are the Gallup U.S. Poll interviews conducted?
+How often were the Gallup U.S. Poll interviews conducted?

-Since the U.S. Poll began in 2008, Gallup has been conducting the survey every day, excluding major holidays and other events, for 350 days per year, through the end of 2017.
+Since the U.S. Poll began in 2008, Gallup conducted the survey every day, excluding major holidays and other events, for 350 days per year, through the end of 2017.
 Before 2017, there were daily quotas of completes.

-Yes, Gallup weights samples to correct for unequal selection probability, nonresponse, and double coverage of landline and cellphone users in the two sampling frames.
-Gallup also weights its final samples to match the U.S. population according to gender, age, race, Hispanic ethnicity, education, region, population density, and phone status (cellphone only, landline only, both, and cellphone mostly).
-Demographic weighting targets for the U.S. as a whole and individual states are based on the most recent Current Population Survey figures for the aged 18 and older U.S. population, while weighting targets for metropolitan areas and congressional districts are based on Nielsen Claritas statistics.
-Phone status targets are based on the most recent National Health Interview Survey.
-Population density targets are based on the most recent U.S. Census.
-All reported margins of sampling error include computed design effects for weighting.
+Yes, Gallup weighted samples to correct for unequal selection probability, nonresponse, and double coverage of landline and cellphone users in the two sampling frames.
+Gallup also weighted its final samples to match the U.S. population according to gender, age, race, Hispanic ethnicity, education, region, population density and phone status (cellphone only, landline only, both, and cellphone mostly).
+Demographic weighting targets for the U.S. as a whole and for individual states were based on the most recent Current Population Survey figures for the aged 18 and older U.S. population, while weighting targets for metropolitan areas and congressional districts were based on Nielsen Claritas statistics.
+Phone status targets were based on the most recent National Health Interview Survey.
+Population density targets were based on the most recent U.S. Census.
+All reported margins of sampling error included computed design effects for weighting.

 Where can I find results from the Gallup U.S. Poll and learn more about the survey?

-- Presidential Job Approval Center: Get the current U.S. president's ratings.
+- Presidential Job Approval Center: Get the current and historical U.S. presidents' ratings.

-For questions about how this survey is conducted, please contact email@example.com.
+For questions about how this survey was conducted, please contact email@example.com.

-To get the full trends for U.S. economic and political data collected through the Gallup U.S. Poll survey since 2008, subscribe to Gallup Analytics.
+To get the full trends for U.S. economic and political data collected through the Gallup U.S. Poll survey from 2008-2017, subscribe to Gallup Analytics.